mbhimasani/frontend-practice/src/app/(mocks)/pixel-art/README.md

   Clarifications I could have asked ->
   - default state for canvas is white/gray patterned grid correct?
-  - default mode is drawing mode?
+  - default mode is drawing mode? let's assume yes
   - what is the default selected color? let's assume Black
   - selecting a new color should not affect previously colored in cells correct?
   - mobile responsive? touch interactions?
   - scope questions -> undo / redo functionality, reset or clear all functionality, color palette popup (accepts user input)
   - canvas state persistence - should canvas state persist across page refreshes or is it okay for drawings to be lost when the user navigates away or refreshes the page?
-  - should Erase mode have the option to reset the entire canvas?

   Edge cases to consider:
   - rapid interaction: How should the app handle very fast clicking or dragging that